Heart valve surgery allows New York woman to ‘enjoy quality living’

 She was only 9 at the time and in the hospital for what was eventually diagnosed as rheumatic fever.
 In the 50-plus years since, Hill remains grateful for the work of those doctors, and the full life she’s enjoyed since.
 “Even today, I have a motto: If you don’t want me to dance, don’t play the music,” said Hill, who lives in Schenectady, New York.

 Despite that joyful outlook, Hill’s journey has been marked by decades of medical ups and downs.
 After her childhood surgery, Hill spent several weeks gaining strength to walk again.
 Hill was told that the rheumatic fever that led to her hospitalization had caused damage to her mitral valve, which may one day require open-heart surgery.
 Her doctor also advised her not to have children.

-Following advice from her doctor, Hill did not participate in any physical activities, not even to walking to school.
+Following advice from her doctor, Hill did not participate in any physical activities, not even walking to school.
 By young adulthood, Hill was ready to test her independence.
-She went to college where she rediscovered a love of dancing and explored the city on foot, putting her childhood illness behind her.
+She went to college, where she rediscovered a love of dancing and explored the city on foot, putting her childhood illness behind her.
 That changed when Hill discovered she was pregnant and remembered the warning she was given as a child.
-She consulted with a cardiologist, who monitored her condition and gave birth to the first of two healthy sons.
+She consulted with a cardiologist, who monitored her condition and she gave birth to the first of two healthy sons.
 “I was healthy and remained healthy,” she said.